CIS 3023 – Programming for CIS Majors II

 All grading/re-grading issues must be resolved within 1 week of the graded work being returned.
 You must return exams to your discussion leader, along with a printed (not handwritten) attachment stating the reasons for the re-grade.
 Do not write anything on the exam itself or detach (un-staple) the pages from each other.
 If you do so, your exam will not be re-graded.
 For project re-grading, see the TA who grades your assignment in his or her office hours immediately.
 Note, when requesting a re-grade, the whole exam/project is subject to the re-grade, not just the portion you specify.
 We will be happy to discuss the solution and answer any questions, however no change will be made after the allotted week has passed.

-Any curve will be determined at the end of the semester, after every student has taken the exam and no judgment can be made beforehand.
-Since new exams and projects are given every semester, the scale of a previous semester has no bearing or indication as to the final scale for this semester.
+Any curve will be determined at the end of the semester, after every student has all the course work and no judgment can be made beforehand.
+Since new exams and projects are given every semester, the scale of a previous semester has no bearing or indication to the final scale for this semester.
 The grading ranges will be created based upon the complete analysis of every student’s final average.
-The range used to calculate your final letter grade will be no harsher than the typical grading scale (A 100 – 90, B+ 90 – 88, B 88 – 80, C+ 80 – 78, C 78 – 70, etc).
-This course may not be taken under the SU option.
-The formula to calculate your final total of points is:

 Exam Total = ( ( Sum of Exams – Exam Drop ) / 300 ) * 60

-Project Total = ( ( Sum of Project Scores ) / 125 ) * 40
+Project Total = ( ( Sum of Project Scores ) / 150 ) * 40

 Final Total = Exam Total + Project Total